curityio/mcp-authorization-secured-api/clients/DEBUGGING.md

 # Debugging MCP Connections

-To debug MCP and OAuth messages, an HTTP proxy tool like [mitmproxy](https://mitmproxy.org/) can be very useful:
+To debug MCP and OAuth messages, an HTTP proxy tool like [mitmproxy](https://mitmproxy.org/) can be very useful.\
+The proxy can capture both browser and non-browser requests.

 ![HTTP Proxy Capture](../images/http-proxy-capture.png)